zhanglab/psamm/docs/commands.rst

     $ psamm-model vis --element {Atomic Symbol}

-Additionally the final graphs created through the ``vis`` command can be subsetted to only show a specified set of reactions from the larger model.
-This can be done using the ``--subset`` argument to provide a file containing a single column list of either reaction IDs or metabolite IDs.
+Additionally, the final graphs created through ``vis`` command can only show a specified subset of reactions from the larger model.
+This can be done using ``--subset`` argument to provide a file containing a single column list of either reaction IDs or metabolite IDs (but not the mix of reaction and compound IDs).

 .. code-block:: shell